GoogleCloudPlatform/PerfKitBenchmarker/README.md

 User configs are applied on top of the existing default config and can be specified in two ways.
-The first is by supplying a config file via the --benchmark_config_file flag.
-The second is by specifying a single setting to override via the `--config_override flag`.
+The first is by supplying a config file via the `--benchmark_config_file` flag.
+The second is by specifying a single setting to override via the `--config_override` flag.

 A user config file only needs to specify the settings which it is intended to override.
-For example if the only thing you want to do is change the number of VMs in a group, this config is sufficient:
+For example if the only thing you want to do is change the number of VMs for the `cluster_boot` benchmark, this config is sufficient:
 ```
 cluster_boot:
   vm_groups:
     default:
       vm_count: 100
 ```
-You can achieve the same effect by specifying the `config_override` flag.
+You can achieve the same effect by specifying the `--config_override` flag.
 The value of the flag should be a path within the YAML (with keys delimited by periods), an equals sign, and finally the new value:
 ```
 --config_override=cluster_boot.vm_groups.default.vm_count=100
 ```
-See the section below for how to use pre-provisioned machines in your config.
+See the section below for how to use static (i.e. pre-provisioned) machines in your config.

 ADVANCED: HOW TO RUN BENCHMARKS WITHOUT CLOUD PROVISIONING (eg: local workstation)
 ==================